Cloverdale Transit

 Cloverdale Transit is a local bus route operated by Sonoma County Transit serving the city of Cloverdale, California.

 Sonoma County Transit operates the weekday-only service as Route 68, also known as the Cloverdale Shuttle.
 Local 68 follows a loop route that serves the Furber Ranch Shopping Center, South Cloverdale Boulevard, and downtown Cloverdale.

-Cloverdale Station is scheduled to connect to SMART in 2027.
+Cloverdale Station is scheduled to connect to Sonoma-Marin Area Rail Transit (SMART) in 2027.